 - Completions (based on completed order and product parameters, the stock updates automatically);

-If you wish to have access to production you buy a simple but separate (or integrated with accounting program) production software.
+If you wish to have access to the shop floor, you have to buy a simple but still separate (or integrated with an accounting program) production management app.

 Example software: Apator Mozart

-The price is based on offer presented on the producer’s website: licence from 1 950 zł PLN per working station + implementation
+The price is based on the offer presented on the producer’s website: licence from 512 $ per working station + implementation.

-The principles are to expand your accounting and inventory for easy planning of purchase and production to make complex products to fulfill your orders.
+The principles are to expand your accounting and inventory app by adding a purchase and planning module to make complex products and complete your orders.

-- to faciliate production of sophisticated, multi-element products/complex products, where managing the inventory is of a key importance,
+- to facilitate the production of sophisticated, multi-element products/complex products, where managing the inventory is of crucial importance,

-- to create work schedules in connection with ordering parts (usulally those schedules are for the manager, not for a production hall).
+- to create work schedules connected with ordering parts (usually those schedules are for the manager, not for a shop floor).